 8. Pose with The Bean in Millennium Park

-You’ll want a photo with this giant lima bean measuring 66 feet long by 33 feet high and weighing 110 tons.
+You’ll want a photo with this iconic giant lima bean measuring 66 feet long by 33 feet high and weighing 110 tons.
 Its real name is Cloud Gate, the creation of British artist Anish Kapoor and is made up of polished stainless steel plates.
 The Chicago night skyline will be reflected off the bean’s surface for an extra special photo.
 Posing with the Bean is a must if you are traveling to Chicago with teens -- that photo will be on their Instagram feed before you can say 'cheese'!

-This iconic Chicago sculpture is in Millenium Park which is open until 11 pm every night.
+The Bean is in Millennium Park which is open until 11 pm every night.
 In the warm months, there are different events to enjoy.
 Check the calendar for the Jay Pritzker Pavilion which hosts free concerts and other types of performances in the warm months.

 9. Go to the Chicago Theatre